 Haven Life was recognized as the “Best InsurTech” during Benzinga’s Global Fintech Awards in 2020, reflecting its identity as a leader among those startup companies that are employing new technology and business models to sell insurance.
 It was also named one of the best small and medium workplaces by Great Places to Work and Fortune.

 While financial strength is important to consider when buying any type of insurance, it’s especially valuable when buying life insurance.
 Term life policies can have terms as long as 30 years, so you want to have the security and peace of mind that the insurer you choose will be around for the long haul.

 To help you with your research, industry credit rating agencies like Moody’s, AM Best and S&P Global issue credit ratings based on their evaluation of insurance companies’ financials.

-MassMutual, the company behind Have Life, has a strong reputation and has received high ratings from the credit agencies.
-While it has an “adequate” rating from S&P Global, it receives high marks from two of the most respected ratings agencies for insurance companies: Moody’s and AM Best.
+MassMutual, the company behind Haven Life, has a strong reputation and has received high ratings from credit agencies.
+It has an A++ rating from S&P Global and also received high marks from two of the most respected rating agencies for insurance companies: Moody’s and AM Best.

 |Credit Rating Agency||Rating||Rating Range|